Archive

 William James (1842-1910) American psychologist and philosopher

-Letter to his Class a Radcliffe College which had sent a potted azalea to him at Easter (6 Apr 1896)
+Letter to his Philosophy 2A class at Radcliffe College (6 Apr 1896)

 I saw a moving sight the other morning before breakfast in a little hotel where I slept in the dusty fields.
 The young man of the house shot a little wolf called coyote in the early morning.
 The little heroic animal lay on the ground, with his big furry ears, and his clean white teeth, and his little cheerful body, but his little brave life was gone.
 It made me think how brave all living things are.
 Here little coyote was, without any clothes or house or books or anything, with nothing to pay his way with, and risking his life so cheerfully — and losing it — just to see if he could pick up a meal near the hotel.
 He was doing his coyote-business like a hero, and you must do your boy-business, and I my man-business bravely, too, or else we won’t be worth as much as a little coyote.